-I think the best way to introduce the topic of this post is to remind you that my favorite word is No.
+I think the best way to introduce the concept of a blog comment policy is to remind you that my favorite word is No.

 At the risk of sounding no-fun, I like rules.

 If you’re in a position to set rules for any given situation, they can help you reach solutions to issues faster and avoid future headaches.

 And you are in a position to set rules for the online community you build with your website’s content.

 Setting rules for your digital home isn’t strict — it’s a smart way to set yourself up for blogging success.

 What is a blog comment policy?

 A blog comment policy helps preserve your time for your most important work.

 When you’re a working writer, you’re always looking for more time to spend on the projects you deeply care about.

 But it’s easy to get tied up performing other necessary tasks, such as monitoring, evaluating, and responding to blog comments.